The Eternal Inheritance & Salvation – Pt. 2

 For the deity so loved the world, that he gave his only begotten son, that whosoever believeth in him should not perish, but have everlasting life.
 (John 3:16)

-In reality, if one were to base all of their faith only on this one verse, it would be obvious to the serious student of Scriptures that this type of faith would be more accurately defined as “blind faith.”
+In reality, if one were to base all of one’s faith only on this verse, it would be evident to the serious student of Scriptures that this type of faith would be more accurately defined as “blind faith.”

-Continue reading “The Inheritance & Salvation – Part 1”
+Continue reading “The Eternal Inheritance & Salvation – Pt.
+1”

 Circumcision & Passover – Pt 3